Burnham and Highbridge school pupils to hold fundraising coffee morning

-Pupils at The King Alfred School Academy in Highbridge are inviting the community to a fundraising coffee morning this Saturday (March 21st) in support of Macmillan Cancer.
+Pupils at The King Alfred School Academy in Highbridge are inviting the community to a fundraising coffee morning today (Saturday, March 21st) in support of Macmillan Cancer.

 The event runs from 9am to 12pm and is open to parents, students, friends and members of the public.